 - completing an internship or residency (or similar on-the-job training) for the purpose of developing specific clinical skills or competencies;**

 - providing short-term SLP or audiology services for the purpose of ensuring continuity of care for a client who is travelling or returning to Alberta if treatment was started in the home jurisdiction;**

 - providing short-term SLP or audiology services to ensure continuity of care through an employer that provides services in multiple jurisdictions if the Alberta SLP or audiologist who would normally provide care is temporarily unavailable;** and

 - providing short term specialist SLP or audiology services if no local SLP or audiologist with the necessary competencies is available to provide services in a reasonable timeframe or within reasonable geographic proximity to the client, given the circumstances of the situation.**

 - participating in ACSLPA’s Cross Provincial Practice Agreement.**

 *Purposes 1 through 4, as outlined above – No charge

-Click here to access the Courtesy Registration application form and cost.
+Click here to access the general Courtesy Registration application form.

-If you have any questions, please contact the ACSLPA office at email@example.com.
+If you have any questions, please contact our Registration Coordinator through the ACSLPA Contact Us Form.